 Heritage Collection of the Year

 Manufacturers are increasingly taking the lead in ensuring the future of our shared motoring heritage, acquiring, restoring and safeguarding the cars of yesteryear for the enthusiasts of tomorrow.
 This category recognises their efforts, and their generosity, in sharing their collections with the public.
-The winner will be the collection that has most significantly advanced the cause of historic motoring between 1st August 2018 to the 31st July 2019.
+The winner will be the collection that has most significantly advanced the cause of historic motoring between 1st June 2018 and 30th June 2019.

 Motoring Event of the Year